turingcs2005/angular19_features/client/src/assets/markdown/change-detection/change-detection2.md

-# Angular Change Detection

-Each component has its own change detection strategy, either default or on-push
+Each component has its own change detection strategy of either default or on-push.
 - default: always check everything, just in case something changed (safer, less efficient)
-- on-push: only check me when something relevant to me has clearly changed (more efficient, less safe)
+- on-push: only check me when something relevant (input, async pipe) to me has clearly changed (more efficient, less safe)

 <table>
 <tr>